BA/Leverhulme Small Research Grants 2022-23 guidance notes

 Please note that references must be provided through the GMS, they cannot be provided as an email attachment nor sent by post in hard copy.
 Any references received after the deadline, or outside of the system, or by another academic at the same institution as you or a co-applicant(s) will not be accepted, and your application will be withdrawn from this competition.

 The Academy has a Code of Practice for assessing research applications, setting out the principles of equity, integrity and confidentiality governing the treatment of all applications for research support.
-The Code of Practice also covers data protection, the Academy’s ethics policy and the appeals procedure.
+The Code of Practice also covers Data Protection, the Academy’s ethics policy and the appeals procedure.
+The Code of Practice may be viewed on the Academy’s website at https://www.thebritishacademy.ac.uk/funding/code-practice.

 Applications can only be submitted online using the British Academy Flexi-Grant® Grant Management System (GMS).
 Further information about the Flexi-Grant® GMS is available.
 If you have not previously used the British Academy’s Flexi-Grant® GMS and were not previously registered in the e-GAP system, please follow the registration process from the Flexi-Grant® homepage.
 Applications cannot be submitted on paper or in any other format.